Nickk888SAMP/Dialog-Pages/README.md

 # Nickk's Dialog Pages
 <img src="/preview.gif" width="400" height="400">

-Nickk's Dialog Pages adds the possibility to created paged dialog lists.
+Nickk's Dialog Pages adds the possibility to create paged dialog lists.

 It will basically calculate how many items will fit into one page and generate the `Next` button if there are too many.
 It will also add a `Back` button if you go to the second page etc.